kenjis/user-agent-parser-benchmarks/README.md

 ## Check your User Agent

-I can check your user agent at <http://localhost:8000/check-your-ua.php>.
+You can check your user agent at <http://localhost:8000/check-your-ua.php>.

 ## Reference